Law of Equity

 However, it was put under the spotlight by virtue of Lloyd v Google (2021) UKSC 50 (“Lloyd”), a high-profile, large-scale data breach action that came before the UK Supreme Court (UKSC) in April 2021.
 In its long-awaited judgment handed down on 10 November 2021, the UKSC overturned the ruling of the Court of Appeal, thereby disallowing data privacy actions that require an individual assessment of loss or damage to be brought on an “opt-out” basis pursuant to the representative actions procedure.
 The UKSC’s decision affirms the court’s stringent approach to the “same interest” test.
 Subsequent representative actions that had been brought against other global technology companies in relation to alleged breaches of data protection rules were later withdrawn by the claimants due to legal uncertainty around privacy class actions in the wake of Lloyd – see 1.2 Basis for the Legislative Regime, Including Analogous International Laws and 4.4 Class Members, Size and Mechanism (Opt In/Out).

-The amendments to the CPR in May 2000 also introduced Group Litigation Orders (GLOs) in response to the perceived inadequacy of the existing collective action mechanisms and in order to allow the court to properly manage claims brought by a large number of claimants whose claims shared common issues of fact and law.
+The amendments to the CPR in May 2000 also introduced group litigation orders (GLOs) in response to the perceived inadequacy of the existing collective action mechanisms and in order to allow the court to properly manage claims brought by a large number of claimants whose claims shared common issues of fact and law.

 In a similar vein, in 2015, an opt-out collective proceedings regime was established by the Consumer Rights Act 2015 (CRA) for bringing private competition claims in the Competition Appeal Tribunal (CAT) as the existing regime for such claims, which operated on an opt-in basis only, was considered to be too narrow to provide effective redress to claimants.
-Similar to the representative actions procedure, this regime had been used relatively infrequently, although there has been an increase in applications for collective proceedings order (CPOs) following the UKSC decision in Merricks v Mastercard (2020) UKSC 51 (the "Mastercard litigation").
+Similar to the representative actions procedure, this regime has been used relatively infrequently, although there has been an increase in applications for collective proceedings orders (CPOs) following the UKSC decision in Merricks v Mastercard (2020) UKSC 51 (the “Mastercard litigation”).
 The UKSC ruled that the matter was suitable for a hearing under the regime and on 18 August 2021 the first-ever CPO, since the introduction of the regime in 2015, was granted by the CAT.

 In the above case, the UKSC rationalised the “opt-out” collective proceedings regime by quoting from Judge Posner in a US case: “The realistic alternative to a class action is not 17m individual suits, but zero individual suits, as only a lunatic or a fanatic sues for $30.”